barumau/pandunia/english/jumla.md

 **kia tu safar na tren?** Do you travel by train?

-**mimen safar ze london to paris.** We travel from London to Paris.
+**mimen safar ze london do paris.** We travel from London to Paris.

 **safar cok long.** The voyage is very long.